The Best Hard Drive Setup For Music Production

 ON A SMALLER BUDGET - GO EXTERNAL SSD

 I went for the SanDisk Extreme Pro, capable of read/write speeds of up to 2000MBs though you'll need a computer with up-to-date USB-C slots to utilise this maximum speed as I average out at half this, which is still pretty quick and 4x faster than my previous hard drive.
 I also like to think I'm future-proofing for the next computer upgrade.
-These models are going for around £500-£700 on Amazon at the moment but I found a new one on Ebay for £380 and took the risk; it came fully sealed and, so far, I've had no issues.
+These models are going for around £250-£350 on Amazon at the moment.
+Down from the one on eBay I found for £380 when I originally wrote this blog a couple of years ago.

 IT'S YOUR MONEY